ALL STATE DATA UPDATED FOR 2022!

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how Ohio compares to the national average (all states in America) when it comes to approval rates at each of those stages.

 As the table shows, Ohio is slightly ahead at the Initial Application level by 0.8%.
 However, Ohio is slightly behind at the last two levels, the Reconsideration and Hearing level.

 Ohio Initial Application Approval Over Time

-As the table and the below chart show, Ohio has been on par with the Initial Applications going back to at least 2010.
-However, Ohio recently dipped below the national average.
-In 2020, Ohio ranked 30th in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Ohio has been on par with the Initial Applications going back to at least 2011.
+In 2021, Ohio ranked 30th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Ohio over the last few years, they still are slightly ahead of the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Ohio Reconsideration Approval Over Time

 As the table and the below chart indicate, Ohio has strayed further away from the national average when it comes to Approvals at the Reconsideration level.
 In 2021, Ohio ranked 42nd in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.